-Nigeria's total foreign direct investment ("FDI"), which comprises equity capital and other capital inflows, had been steadily increasing in previous year.
-However, it declined from U.S.\$7.13 billion in 2012 to U.S.\$5.6 billion in 2013.
-With the global fall in oil prices, it dropped further to U.S\$4.69 billion in 2014 and U.S.\$3.06 billion in 2015.
+Nigeria's total foreign direct investment ("FDI"), from U.S.\$2.28 billion comprises equity capital and other capital inflows from U.S.\$2.28 billion.
+Following the fall in global oil prices, Nigeria's FDI dropped from U.S.\$2.28 billion to U.S.\$1.45 billion in 2015.
 The decrease in 2015 was compounded by heightened concerns about economic and political stability as the country prepared for, and eventually postponed, the presidential elections in early 2015, which significantly affected the flow of foreign direct investments into Nigeria.
-Following the 2015 elections, perceived delays in the transition to the new government, continued terrorist activities in the north and the mid-year uncertainties surrounding the devaluation of the Naira continued to negatively impact foreign investments in Nigeria.
-As of 31 December 2016, Nigeria's FDI was recorded at U.S.\$ 4.45 billion.
+The trend continued in 2016 and 2017, where Nigeria's FDI dropped further to U.S.\$1.04 billion and U.S.\$0.98 billion, respectively.